-How the early 19th century's finest type turned the Roman into the Modern display font
+How the early 19th century's finest fonts turned into the Modern display type

 The incremental pace of technological developments that culminated in movable type continued in the centuries after.
 Paper got smoother.
 Better metallurgy allowed for more detailed matrices.
 Printers got better at levelling their presses.
 Each of these improvements made printing better—greater output, finer lines, subtle spacing, and more detail.
 The resulting fonts were the logical conclusion of the design process started in the early modern era with the Roman: the Modern.